vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

     return 0;
 }
 ```
+- Above code is simple & self-explanatory.
 ### `constexpr` vs `const`
-- They serve different purposes. constexpr is mainly for optimization while const is for practically const objects like value of Pi.
+- They serve different purposes. `constexpr` is mainly for optimization while `const` is for practically `const` objects like value of `Pi`.
-Both of them can be applied to member methods.
-Member methods are made const to make sure that there are no accidental changes by the method.
-On the other hand, the idea of using constexpr is to compute expressions at compile time so that time can be saved when code is run.
+- Both of them can be applied to member methods.
+Member methods are made `const` to make sure that there are no accidental changes by the method.
+On the other hand, the idea of using `constexpr` is to compute expressions at compile time so that time can be saved when code is running.
-- const can only be used with non-static member function whereas constexpr can be used with with member and non-member functions, even with constructors but with condition that argument and return type must be of literal types.
+- `const` can only be used with non-static member function whereas `constexpr` can be used with with member and non-member functions, even with constructors but with condition that argument and return type must be of literal types.

 ### Where to use what ?
-- Where you need value once & calculating it would be a bit complex, that is the place you need constexpr.
+- Where you need value not often & calculating it would be a bit complex, then that is the place you need `constexpr`.
 Otherwise things are fine with older buddy `const`.
 For example, fibonacci number, factorial, etc.
 ```c++
 constexpr unsigned int factorial(unsigned int n)
 {